flaviogheri/remla/README.md

 ### How to run:
 **Step 1:**
-Download and unzip all files to a folder of your choice **Step 2:**
+Download and unzip all files to a folder of your choice

+**Step 2:**

 *Option 1:*

 Open folder "src".
 Open __init with a python editor and run the file.
 This will give you printed updates in your shell.

 *Option 2:*

 Open folder "src" and run __init.
-This will run the file through the command terminal.
+This will run the file in a command terminal.

 **Step 3:**
 Analyze results in *../remla/reports* and *../remla/reports/figures*